elementary/appcenter-reviews/README.md

 To submit an app, please use [AppCenter Dashboard][4], as it will speed up the review process and ensure all the needed data is entered correctly.
-If you want to publish an app that is not hosted on GitHub, your has an RDNN that does not match where the code is hosted, or are having an issue submitting with AppCenter
-Dashboard: first make sure your app adheres to the [publishing requirements][5], then submit a pull request against this repository following the structure below.
+If you want to publish an app that is not hosted on GitHub, your app has an RDNN that does not match where the code is hosted, or are having an issue submitting with AppCenter Dashboard: first make sure your app adheres to the [publishing requirements][5], then submit a pull request against this repository following the structure below.

 ## Review Process